astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 **Final Dataset**: `data/extraction/extracted_data.csv` with 43 rows (one per study)

-**✓ Checkpoint**: All 43 studies should have complete data extraction.
+**Checkpoint**: All 43 studies should have complete data extraction.

 ---